WOLLATON VILLAGE DOVECOTE MUSEUM

 DOVECOTE DRIVE, WOLLATON, NG8 2NB

-Wollaton Historical & Conservation Society is delighted to announce that the Dovecote Museum garden has received a prestigious Green Flag award in recognition of achieving the national standard for parks and green spaces.
+Wollaton Historical & Conservation Society is delighted to announce that the Dovecote Museum garden has received a prestigious Green Flag award in 2018 recognising the achievement of a national standard for parks and green spaces.

 The photograph shows Secretary Angela Gilbert on the left receiving the flag from Fliss Hogg, Parks and Development Officer, whom we can thank for assistance in putting together our Management Plan.